 Enter all necessary information, assign a Group Manager, and click Create.

-Build your group by adding members via the black Add Member button.
+Build your group by adding members with the Add Member command.

 For a detailed tutorial on how to create groups in the HoloBuilder Dashboard, please refer to this article.

-Create your Groups in advance to set up your full company structure to help simplify the work with your HoloBuider dashboard and projects among your teams and departments.
-Groups can be set up for the individual teams, departments, regions, or even by the clients, depending on how you want to structure your dashboard and project access.
+Create Groups before setting up the full company structure to simplify the work in the HoloBuider dashboard and projects.
+Groups can be set up for individual teams, departments, regions, or even by clients, depending on the structure of the dashboard and project access.

-For future projects, you can then use the user group you created and invite them as a whole.
-This way you save time and do not have to repeat the inviting process for each new project.
+For future projects, invite the user group as a whole, rather than individually.
 Learn how to invite an existing user group to a project here.

-Whenever you create a new project you must assign it to a Group (related to a Group Manager) and a Project Manager.
-Therefore, it is recommended to invite these roles to the Enterprise Dashboard before creating the project itself.
-The roles of the users can always be adjusted also later on.
+When creating a new project, a Group (related to a Group Manager) and a Project Manager must be assigned.
+Invite these roles to the Enterprise Dashboard before creating the project.
+The user roles can be adjusted later.

-See below how to invite your first users to the Enterprise Dashboard:
+To invite first users to the Enterprise Dashboard: